Amy Wong (Administrative Officer)

 vibhor garg (Co-Executive Director)

 Hello!
 Ainee!
 Bonjour!
 I am very happy to be working with Canadian Roots Exchange.
 Since arriving in September 2012, I have met so many talented and inspiring youth from across the country and continue to be impressed by all the young people who are doing amazing work across the country.
 I grew up in Sudbury, Ontario and I have had a chance to live in a few different parts of Canada and the world.
 Prior to joining CRE, I gained valuable experiences managing youth exchange programs in both Canada and internationally and have worked in the non-profit sector my entire working life.
-I’m fully committed to ensuring that CRE programming is accessible and ensuring that we ensure there is strong participation of youth from historically under-represented communities.
-I believe that youth leadership programs need to include strong representation from Indigenous communities and as well include youth from other communities often excluded from many leadership opportunities.
+I’m fully committed to ensuring that CRE programming is accessible in particularly to youth from historically under-represented communities.
+I believe that all youth leadership programs need to have a strong voice from Indigenous communities and as well include youth from other communities often excluded from many leadership opportunities.
 When I’m not working, I enjoy exercising, travelling, eating out and checking out random events in the community which includes supporting the Raptors and the Blue Jays.
 I'm very excited to be part of a team that facilitates better relationships between Indigenous and non-Indigenous communities on Turtle Island.